zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 subset of UTF-8.

-### Lenght limitations
+### Length limitations

-There is a maximum length of the whole domain name and a maximum lenght of each label.
+There is a maximum length of the whole domain name and a maximum length of each label.
 These limitations are defined for a domain name of ASCII characters only, which means that any IDN label must be converted to the equivalent A-label before the limitations can be checked.

-The maximum total lenght of a domain name is 253 characters (or octets) if it has no final dot, 254 with the final dot ([RFC 1035][RFC 1035#2.3.4], section 2.3.4).
+The maximum total length of a domain name is 253 characters (or octets) if it has no final dot, 254 with the final dot ([RFC 1035][RFC 1035#2.3.4], section 2.3.4).
 The RFC defines the limit as 255 octets, but that is the limitation in the DNS packet, where labels separation is done differently.

-The maximum lenght of a label is 63 characters (or octets), [RFC 1035][RFC 1035#2.3.4], section 2.3.4.
+The maximum length of a label is 63 characters (or octets), [RFC 1035][RFC 1035#2.3.4], section 2.3.4.
 A label must be at least one character (octet) long unless it is the label representing the root, which is zero in length and always after the final dot.